Consider a Red Oak Butcher Block Countertop for Your Kitchen Remodel

 What distinguishes Appalachian Red Oak is its reddish tone and the similarity between the species’ heartwood and sapwood.
 As you might expect, red oak is slightly redder than white oak.
 Its heartwood – wood at the core of the tree – is slightly darker in color than its sapwood – wood found in the tree’s outer rings.
 The grain structure of red oak is open (i.e., porous) and slightly coarser than white oak.
-Overall, it’s a stiff and dense wood that resists regular wear and sharp blows well.
+Overall, it’s a stiff and dense wood that resists regular wear and can withstand heavy blows.

 John Boos’ Butcher Block Legacy Dates Back to the Late 1800s

-These Oak Countertops Come in Different Sizes, Thicknesses and Grain Styles
+Boos Oak Countertops Come in Edge-Grain and Blended Styles